 Remember: it doesn’t have to be expensive to make an impact.
 A simple $25 gift card for every catering referral that’s submitted (and actually turns into an order) can make all the difference.

 The menu item that can help you boost catering sales?
 Everybody knows and loves it: the sandwich.
-That’s right — simply having sandwiches on your catering menu can help you reach new clientele during times you wouldn’t normally be booked (like office lunches).
+That’s right — simply having sandwiches on your catering menu can help you reach new clientele during times you wouldn’t normally be booked.
+Think about office boxed lunches.

-While having sandwiches catered in bulk does offer its fair share of challenges (how do you keep the bread from becoming soggy?), the rewards of reaching new casual customers are worth it.
-Plus, this key menu item will put you in line with the big players like Panera Bread and Jason’s Deli.
+While having sandwiches catered in bulk does offer its fair share of challenges (like how do you keep the bread from becoming soggy?), the rewards of reaching new casual customers are worth it.
+Plus, this key menu item will put you in line with the big players like Panera Bread.